oseparovic/comic_selectors/README.md

 # Need help?

-If you have questions on how to do this, or have questions/suggestions about the app in general, feel free to email me at pageflip@printandpixel.ca
+If you have questions on how to do this, or have questions/suggestions about the app in general, feel free to open an issue on this project :)